Control Freak

 Synopsis: a motivational speaker is tormented by an unrelenting itch on the back of her head.

-Let’s start by introducing the lead character, Valerie ‘Vy’ Nguyen (Kelly Marie Tran), is the motivational speaker from the synopsis.
-She is married to Robbie (Miles Robbins) who also works on her public relations team.
+Let’s start by introducing the lead character, Valerie ‘Vy’ Nguyen (Kelly Marie Tran), who is the motivational speaker from the synopsis.
+She is married to Robbie (Miles Robbins) who works on her public relations team.
 What we see is that she is successful.
 She came from nothing and is trying to stay at the top.
 This comes with stress.

 Vy has an upcoming world tour.
 There is an issue that she needs to find her birth certificate for paperwork to go to Asian countries on it.
-Crystal (Callie Johnson) is her assistant, needing this document to submit.
+Crystal (Callie Johnson) is her manager, needing this document to submit.
 The problem is that Vy doesn’t know where it is.
 She goes to her Aunt Thuy (Kieu Chinh), who runs a nail salon.
 She finds out that there is a box missing and that she needs to seek out her father.

 It should be pointed out here that Vy doesn’t follow the religion of her people.
 She gets a letter from a nearby monastery, reminding to honor her mother.
 We learn that she passed away when Vy was a girl.
 It might have been suicide.
 Her father is a recovering drug addict, who is now a monk.
 He is Sang (Toan Le).
 She seeks him out at his monastery to find this missing box.
 It is there she sees an image hanging on his wall of an entity that he calls Sanshi.